katanemo/arch/README.md

 To get in touch with us, please join our [discord server](https://discord.gg/rSRQ9fv7).
 We will be monitoring that actively and offering support there.

 ## Demos
-* [Function Calling](demos/function_calling/README.md) - Walk through of critical function calling capabilities
+* [Function Calling](demos/function_calling/README.md) - Walk through of the core function calling capabilities Arch offers
-* [Insurance Agent](demos/insurance_agent/README.md) - Build a full insurance agent with arch
+* [Insurance Agent](demos/insurance_agent/README.md) - Build a full insurance agent with Arch
-* [Network Agent](demos/network_agent/README.md) - Build a networking co-pilot/agent agent with arch
+* [Network Agent](demos/network_agent/README.md) - Build a networking co-pilot/agent agent with Arch

 ## Quickstart